shamansir/rpd/README.md

 _Version in Development: [v0.1.5](https://github.com/shamansir/rpd/milestones)_

-_Examples below are for the Latest Stable Version_
+_Examples below are only compatible with the Latest Stable Version_

 A video of the engine in action, demonstrates most of its features: [ [Watch][video] ].